Butler University athletic director announces retirement

-INDIANAPOLIS — After more than 30 years as Butler University’s director of athletics, the university announced Wednesday that Barry Collier will be retiring from the position in April 2024.
+INDIANAPOLIS — After spending more than 30 years with Butler University athletics, Barry Collier will retire as athletic director next year.

 As the university’s athletic director, Collier helped oversee the university’s move to the BIG EAST conference and multiple sports, including men’s basketball, track and field and volleyball, have participated in NCAA championship play, according to the university’s website.
 Collier was recognized as the Under Armour AD of the Year in 2019.